PRODIGY TO PROGENY:

 Therese Malfatti

 Julia Guicciardi, Therese von Brunsvik, Therese Malfatti These three women were amateur pianists who took fortepiano lessons from Beethoven.
 Countess Julie Guicciardi was 15 or 16 and Beethoven nearly 30 when they first met.
 He described her as an “enchanting girl” and may have wished to marry her.
 When her mother sent him a purse with coins to pay for his teaching services, he was insulted by the reminder that he was not of their class and was regarded more as an employee than a friend.
-Beethoven dedicated his Sonata quasi una fantasia, Opus 27, no. 2 (known as the “Moonlight” Sonata) to Julie.
+Beethoven dedicated his Sonata quasi una fantasia, Opus 27, no. 2 (known as the “Moonlight” Sonata) to Julia.
 The sketchleaf owned by the Beethoven Center (on display in the lower drawer of the center display case) was once in the possession of her family.

 Therese von Brunsvik was the eldest of the Brunsvik siblings, Hungarian aristocrats who befriended Beethoven during their frequent trips to Vienna.
 In 1799 their mother asked Beethoven to give Therese and her sister Josephine fortepiano lessons during their two-week stay.
 He was so taken with the young ladies that he agreed to come to their hotel every day.
 He even wrote for them a set of variations for piano duet on a theme set to the first stanza of “Nähe des Geliebten,” (“Nearness of the Beloved One”), a beautiful love poem by Wolfgang von Goethe.
 Here is a translation of the entire poem: